As a FIG Leader, you’ll gain valuable experience for the future while helping students succeed in their transition to college.

 If you are interested in the Engineering Peer Educator position please visit the Emerging Leaders in Engineering (ELE) website.

 Detailed information about the FIG Leader Role: FIG Leader Policies & Expectations Packet

 Hiring Timeline & Application: Student Leadership - Dates & Applications

 - FIG Leaders develop a ten-week curriculum in the spring quarter consisting of modules, lesson plans, and active learning classroom activities that will assist first-year students in their transition to university.

-- Each FIG includes a section of GEN ST 199, a course facilitated by the FIG Leader who serves as a teacher and a mentor to the students in the FIG.
+- In the autumn quarter, FIG Leaders facilitate a section of GEN ST 199, by serving as a teacher and a mentor to the students in the FIG.

 - FIG Leaders collaborate with each other to develop lesson plans that help fulfill the purpose of GEN ST 199 and support new students as they develop confidence in navigating the UW and Seattle.

 If offered the role, I will adhere to the following (See FIG Leader Policies & Expectations for date details):

 - I will attend the FIG Leader Welcome Night.

 - I have time blocked on my academic calendar to enroll in & attend one of the sections of GEN ST 270/470 (3 credits) in Spring Quarter.